 Trucks exiting from the mining road near Swede Dome - September 2010

-A few kilometres later is a junction for the road to Clinton, a closed mining town, and Forty Mile, a historical site in Yukon.
-A half-century ago (or thereabouts) Clinton was an active asbestos mine.
-I remember visiting as a kid and being astounded by the HUGE dump trucks moving about the mine.
+A few kilometres later is the road to Clinton, a closed mining town and Forty Mile, a historical site in Yukon.
+Historically, Clinton was an active asbestos mine.
+I remember visiting as a kid and being astounded by the huge trucks moving about the mine.

 We visited Clinton Creek and overnighted near Forty Mile in 2012.